( 06 )

 Reactions to Louis Vuitton’s menswear fashion show in January 2021, held in the middle of the coronavirus pandemic, have been enthusiastic, however, the brand’s decision to use printed Kente cloth in this autumn-winter 2021 show has given rise to disquiet in Africa.
 These were boosted when the same printed and monogrammed Kente-looking textile was featured on a dress worn by poet Amanda Gorman for the cover of Vogue Magazine issue from May 2021.

-With this recent appropriation of Kente*, what we should remember is how an opportunity was missed by French brand Louis Vuitton* to “pay tribute” to Ghana’s rich culture which embraces such love for textiles and clothing.
+With this recent appropriation of Kente*, what we should remember is how an opportunity was missed by French brand Louis Vuitton* to 'pay tribute' to Ghana’s rich culture which embraces such love for textiles and clothing.
 By refusing to engage with local artisans in villages, by choosing to produce in the West and adding a Western logo on a sacred cloth, Louis Vuitton just opened the gate to more appropriations and theft of African artisans' works.
 The “savoir-faire” (know-how) - term used constantly in the online communication of the brand to depict the quality of the work is applicable to Western ateliers while local weavers in Africa are slowly disappearing.
 African weavers suffer from the competition with digitally printed Kente-looking textiles imported from Europe and China as explained in Aiwan Obinyan's documentary Wax Print (2018) due to the lack of protection under international laws to protect the ownership of the craft.
-A recent study by Michelle Okyere, legal associate at Bentsi-Enchill & Ankomah in Ghana and former student at Nottingham Law School in the U.K, shows how Kente cloth is threatened: Kente imitations have reduced the profit being obtained by the local Kente producers.
-We have seen a decline of the annual contribution of Kente in the textile industry to Ghana's GDP from USD 179,50 million in 1994 to USD 58.5 million in 2011.
-Michelle Okyere is working on the introduction of the concept of Geographical Indicators (GI) for non-food items with the World Intellectual Property Organization (WIPO) based in Geneva, and precisely on the protection of Ghanaian Kente.
+A recent study by Michelle Okyere, legal associate at Bentsi-Enchill & Ankomah in Ghana and researcher at Nottingham Law School in the U.K, shows how Kente cloth is threatened: Kente imitations have reduced the profit being obtained by the local Kente producers.
+We have seen a decline of the annual contribution of Kente in the textile industry to Ghana's GDP from USD 179,50 million in 1994 to USD 53.5 million in 2011.
+Michelle Okyere and Associate Prof. Dr. Janice Denoncourt are working on the introduction of the concept of Geographical Indicators (GI) for non-food items at the World Intellectual Property Organization (WIPO) based in Geneva, and precisely on the protection of Ghanaian Kente.
+Prof. Edward Kwakwa has worked on this topic for more than twenty years to find legal solutions to protect indigenous crafts.

 Louis Vuitton’s first trademarked monogram was created in 1888 to protect designs from counterfeits, but also to attract buyers to purchase an exclusive print that would represent “luxury” protected by French law.
 It was Charles Frederick Worth (1825-1895) who established in the 1860s the use of the “clothing label” to commercialise his designs to the elite, restricting the making of his clothes to his atelier only as opposed to the tailors and seamstresses of the day.
 Louis Vuitton then followed this trend launching the monogram pattern to protect its ownership of the designs.
 Still today, Louis Vuitton regularly files lawsuits against trademark infringement: the Damier, the Monogram prints and its variations are at the heart of the brand’s identity.

-This is not the first time Louis Vuitton has erased Africans and other non-Western weavers by not asking consent and dispossessed them from their craft: with the shuka shawls from the Maasai culture (S/S 2012), with the Basotho blankets (S/S 2017).
+This is not the first time Louis Vuitton has erased Africans and other non-Western weavers: with the shuka shawls from the Maasai culture (S/S 2012), with the Basotho blankets (S/S 2017).
 More recently, from other territories: the colorful Otomi textiles from the Hidalgo region in Mexico, for which Louis Vuitton was called out by the Mexican government and requested to “work together with the community and its artists.”
 (July 5th 2019).
 Another example is the repeated use of the term Ikat by Louis Vuitton, a singular weaving technique from Indonesia, which has been as well digitally printed by the brand's ateliers in Europe, stealing hours of laborious and skillful work from Ikat master weavers.

 *About Kente: Kente cloth is a sacred woven textile that is part of Ghanaian culture (also in Togo, Nigeria & Ivory Coast).
 It is the cloth of Royal families from the Kingdoms of Ashanti, Ewe and Akan.
 This textile is one of the symbols of the Ghanaian culture, ruled by local codes that forbid anyone to add a logo on this traditionally woven cloth or use a design without asking local authorities.
 Each woven colour and shape have specific symbols.
 If Ghanaian designers want to use Kente, they must agree to not transgress and offend local heritage through engaging with local communities and working with respected artisans.
 Such normal behaviour is a mark of elegance and respect but is also a legal obligation: “Per section 44 of the Copyright Act, 2005 (Act 690) of Ghana a person who sells, offers or proposes for sale or distribution a work of folklore without permission from the National Folklore Board commits an offense and is liable on summary conviction to a fine … and/or imprisonment for a maximum of three (3) years, or both.”